Jwalkerus7/Tippy-android-studio-first-app/README.md

 to do with Android development.
 Building the app was fun and next on the TODO lsit is download it to the Google Play Store.

+Kotlin Language is a understandable language that I look forward to learning more about.
+With Kotlin in Android Studio, Python with the Kivvy Library for Mobile Development AND learning Android development with Xamarin(MS C#) I hope to get a career as a Mobile Developer.